 Does your website support mobile-first indexing?

-You’ve already taken an important step that most website owners overlook if you’re unsure of whether or not your site is suitable for mobile-first indexing—you’re consciously considering how Google sees and indexes your website.
+You’ve already taken an important step that most website owners overlook if you’re unsure of whether or not your site is suitable—you’re consciously considering how Google sees and indexes your website.
 You’ll be in fine shape if you adhere to the above-mentioned recommendations.
 To refresh your memory, here are some of them:

 - Ensure your material can be accessed by Googlebot and displayed.